MisterMassad/ideaMapper/README.md

 ## 🔐 Authentication & Account Management

-✔ Email/Password Authentication (Supabase)
+- Email/Password Authentication (Supabase)
-✔ Required Email Confirmation
+- Required Email Confirmation
 Users must verify their email before gaining access and granting them a session in the backend.

-✔ Password Reset
+- Password Reset
 Fully implemented password recovery flow (non-functional in the old version).

-✔ Magic Link Login
+- Magic Link Login
 Users can log in using a secure one-time link sent to their email.

-✔ Profile Page
+- Profile Page

-View and edit profile
+   - View and edit profile

-Upload profile picture (Supabase Storage)
+   - Upload profile picture (Supabase Storage)

 ## 🧭 Dashboard & Maps Management
-✔ Fully redesigned dashboard UI/UX
+- Fully redesigned dashboard UI/UX

-Modern layout, smoother navigation, and improved usability.
+   - Modern layout, smoother navigation, and improved usability.

-✔ Map Cards with full metadata:
+- Map Cards with full metadata:

-Map name
+   1. Map name

-Description
+   2. Description

-Author name
+   3. Author name

-“Last updated” timestamp
+   4. “Last updated” timestamp

-Beautiful modern presentation
+   5. Beautiful modern presentation

-✔ Map actions menu (3-dot hamburger)
+- Map actions menu (3-dot hamburger)

-Rename map
+   1. Rename map

-Edit description
+   2. Edit description

-Duplicate map
+   3. Duplicate map

-Delete map
+   4. Delete map

-✔ Safe permission system
+- Safe permission system

-Only owners can delete their own maps
+   - Only owners can delete their own maps

-Editors cannot delete maps they did not create
+   - Editors cannot delete maps they did not create

-Prevents destructive actions by non-owners
+   - Prevents destroying others' work

-✔ Subscription system with map limits:
+## Subscription system with map limits:

+- Introudced 3 plans:
-Free Plan → 5 maps
+   - Free (Limit of 5 maps)

-Pro Plan → 20 maps
+   - Pro (Limit of 20 maps)

-Unlimited Plan → infinite maps
+   - Unlimited (No limit)

-Integrated UI messages when limits are reached and upgrade options.
+- Integrated UI messages when limits are reached and upgrade options.

-✔ New sidebar menu:
+- New sidebar menu:

-Sign out
+   1. Sign out

-Profile/account settings
+   2. Profile/account settings

-Light/dark mode toggle
+   3. Light/dark mode toggle

-Upgrade subscription
+   4. Upgrade subscription

-User info section
+   5. User info section

 ## Real-Time Collaboration

-All real-time features now use Supabase Realtime Broadcast channels instead of database writes.

-✔ Live cursor sharing

-Smooth, low-latency cursor position updates for all users.

-✔ Adjustable cursor FPS

-Users can choose how fast their own cursor animates (1–60 FPS).

-✔ Toggle cursor visibility

-Hide your own cursor

-Hide all other users’ cursors

-✔ Real-time node movement

-Dragging nodes updates instantly for all connected users.

-✔ Real-time online/offline presence (accurate)

-Users appear Online the moment they enter the map

-Switch to Offline instantly when they leave

-No refresh required

-✔ Participants list

-Shows all users with presence status inside the map.

-## 🧩 Mind Map Editing Features
-✔ Drag-and-drop nodes
-✔ Rename nodes
-✔ Add descriptions to maps
-✔ Connect nodes
-✔ Custom edge styles
-✔ Add links to nodes

-(Previously listed but not fully functional — now working.)

-## 🖼 Canvas & UI Customization
-✔ Canvas background options

-Dotted grid

-Lined grid

-No grid

-✔ Custom canvas color
-✔ Custom grid color
-✔ Updated node UI

-Improved spacing, color scheme, hover effects, and shadows.

-## 🗺 Mini-Map Navigation
-✔ Toggle mini-map
-✔ Real-time preview of the entire map
-✔ Click-to-navigate and drag support
+All real-time features now use Supabase Realtime Broadcast channels instead of database writes and pulls which consumed a lot of quota previously.

+- Live cursor sharing
+   - Smooth, low-latency cursor position updates for all users.

+- Adjustable cursor FPS
+   - Users can choose how fast their own cursor animates (1–60 FPS).

+- Toggle cursor visibility
+   1. Hide your own cursor
+   2. Hide all other users’ cursors

+- Real-time node movement
+   - Dragging nodes updates instantly for all connected users.

+- Real-time online/offline presence (accurate)
+   - Users appear Online the moment they enter the map
+   - Switch to Offline instantly when they leave
+   - No refresh required

+- Participants list
+   - Shows all users with presence status inside the map.

+## Mind Map Editing Features
+- Drag-and-drop nodes
+- Rename nodes
+- Add descriptions to maps
+- Connect nodes
+- Custom edge styles
+- Add links to nodes

+## Canvas & UI Customization
+- Canvas background options
+   1. Dotted grid
+   2. Lined grid
+   3. No grid

+- Custom canvas color
+- Custom grid color
+- Updated node UI

+Improved spacing, introduced a new default color scheme, hover effects, and shadows.

+## Mini-Map
+- Toggle mini-map
+- Real-time preview of the entire map
+- Click-to-navigate and drag support

 Helps users navigate large mind maps easily.

-## ☁️ Cloud Features (Supabase Database & RLS)
+## Cloud Features (Supabase Database & RLS)
-✔ Automatic map saving
+- Automatic map saving
-✔ Cloud synchronization
+- Cloud synchronization
-✔ Row-Level Security (RLS)
+- Row-Level Security (RLS)

 Ensures that:

-A user cannot modify another user’s data
+- A user cannot modify another user’s data

-Editors cannot delete maps
+- Editors cannot delete maps

-All access rules are enforced via SQL policies
+- All access rules are enforced via SQL policies

-✔ Database schema fully migrated to Supabase
+- Database schema fully migrated to Supabase

-Includes detailed SQL migrations in sapubase/migrations/20251023180322_remote_schema.sql

-## 🔧 Performance Fixes and Improvements
+## - Performance Fixes and Improvements
-✔ Eliminated high-frequency realtime writes

-Old version spammed thousands of writes per mouse movement.
-Now replaced by WebSocket packets + throttled updates.
+- Eliminated the need to save/write to db for realtime updates, and introduced Supabase built-in sockets for realtime: Supabase broadcast.

+The Old version sends thousands of live cursor updated to the database.
+I replaced it with WebSocket packets and throttled the update rate.

-✔ Faster dashboard loading
+- Faster dashboard loading
-✔ Efficient Supabase queries
+- Efficient Supabase queries
-✔ Optimized ReactFlow rendering
+- Optimized ReactFlow rendering
-✔ UI animations on login screen
+- UI animations on login screen
-✔ Cleaner code structure
+- Cleaner code structure

+## Login and Sign-up
+- New UI/UX
+- Ability to sign-in using email/password, google, or github.
+- Added a mind-map interactive background that the user can interact with in the login/signup page.
+- Reset password.
+- One time magic link sign in by email.

 # Tech Stack

-Frontend
+- Frontend

-React
+   1. React

-ReactFlow
+   2. ReactFlow

-JavaScript / JSX
+   3. JavaScript / JSX

-CSS
+   4. CSS

-Backend / Database
+- Backend / Database

-Supabase Auth
+1. Supabase Auth

-Supabase Realtime Broadcast
+2. Supabase Realtime Broadcast

-Supabase Postgres
+3. Supabase Postgres

-Supabase Storage
+4. Supabase Storage

-Row-Level Security (RLS)
+5. Row-Level Security (RLS)

-Dev Tools

-VSCode
+6. VSCode

-Git / GitHub
+7. Git / GitHub

-Photoshop for design assets
+8. Photoshop for design assets

-Docker (for local Supabase development)
+9. Docker (Mainly for supabase SQL exporting (I exported the .sql for Supabase using Docker))

 ## Installation and Setup

-The project is now migrated to Supabase.
-Meaning, we don't need Firebase to run the project.
-You need to setup *Supabase*.
+You can clone the project and use it, updates are sent to my Supabase cloud.
+If you want to develop, update, or edit the project, especially from the database side, then you need to setup your own *Supabase*.

 ### Step 1: Clone the repo:
 1. From your cmd, in your chosen location, clone the repository using "git clone https://github.com/MisterMassad/ideaMapper"